Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 ![LIF Parser](docs/parser-FSM.png?raw=true)

-LIF Finite State Machine (FSM) Parser
+In the FSM illustrated above:

+- "other" means a byte that is not an expected JPEG image delimiter tag character..
-"save" means write current image data byte(s) to the active image output file
+- "save" means write current image data byte(s) to the active image output file

-"echo" means optionally write any non-image data to an 'extra' file.
+- "echo" means optionally write any non-image data to an 'extra' file.

 Note that Q1 is the unique initial starting state.
 Q1 and Q5 are the expected halting states.
 In particular reaching the end of the input